sthiede/Comparative_Genomics/docs/source/day1_afternoon.md

 ```

-Open the file WgsMetrics.txt and explore various statistics.
-It will generate various statistics and the definition for each can be found [here](https://broadinstitute.github.io/picard/picard-metric-definitions.html#CollectWgsMetrics.WgsMetrics)
+Open the file "WgsMetrics.txt" and explore various statistics.
+It will generate various statistics and the definition for each can be found [here](https://broadinstitute.github.io/picard/picard-metric-definitions.html#CollectWgsMetrics.WgsMetrics).

 Print column names